Mary-Dayana/Capstone/README.md

                 3. CDW_SAPP_CUSTOMER.JSON
                 4. Extract Data from Given API
         ---  STEP 2: ---
-                rasform the data as per the requirements in the dataframes
+                Transform the data as per the requirements in the dataframes(Pandas and Pyspark)
         ---  STEP 3: ---
                 Load the clean data in to database(Maria DB)  “creditcard_capstone” and tables accordingly